ywangwof/fv3lam.nssl/README.md

 * fix_lam/
 * UPP_fix/

+## Instructions

-After clone the repository, users just change "rootdir" in run_fv3_Jet.sh to the working repostiory directory.
+After clone the repository, users just
+    1. Change "rootdir" in run_fv3_Jet.sh to your clone directory
+    2. Change "WORKDIRDF" to your fv3 runtime direcotry or specify as command line option.
+    3. Run (preprocessing, UFS forecast and post-processing) for any event date as
+        $> run_fv3_Jet.sh YYYYMMDD [workdir] or
+        $> run_fv3_Jet.sh                    Default of event date is current UTC date and work directory is "WORKDIRDF"

+## Notes

-Source packages in 2022:
+Source packages used in 2022 (users do NOT need to copy these packages)

 * UPP    #82f3133 (2022-02-15) with local updates for processing NSSL MP products